 Mexico is the best place to dive cenotes

+This article is about scuba diving cenotes Playa Del Carmen.
 Mexico is the best place to find Cenotes.
 Cenotes are surface connections to subterranean water bodies.
-Some of the best known cenotes, like Dos Ojos Cenote and Casa Cenote or the Cenote at Chichen Itza, are largest open water pools.
+Some of the best known cenotes, like Dos Ojos Cenote and Casa Cenote or the Cenote at Chichen Itza, are the largest open water pools.
 These pools can measure some tens of meters in diameter.

 The best Cenotes in Mexico to scuba dive

 If you want to experience crystal clear waters of the Cenotes of Mexico, let’s take a look at the best ones to scuba dive.

 But as a warning, please do not dive these cenotes of Mexico unless you are suitably trained in cave or cavern diving.

 Before you travel to Playa Del Carmen, make sure you’ve done the training.
 This way you’ll stay safe and enjoy the experience of scuba diving cenotes Playa Del Carmen.

 1. Dos Ojos Cenote – Two Eyes in English